High School Education

-Students preparing to teach physics at the high school level must complete the requirements for a secondary teaching certificate to be certified in the state of Illinois.
+Students preparing to teach physics at the high school level must complete the requirements for a high school teaching license to be licensed in the state of Illinois.
 This consists of a minimum of 38 semester hours in professional education courses.
-The courses used to fulfill the General Education requirement must also be chosen to fulfill certification requirements.
-Secondary education-physics teaching majors are also required to take courses that will qualify them to be certified in a second teaching area which will require that from 6 to 15 semester hours be completed in the area chosen.
+The courses used to fulfill the General Education requirement must also be chosen to fulfill licensure requirements.
+High school education-physics teaching majors are also required to take courses that will qualify them to be licensed in a second teaching area which will require that from 6 to 15 semester hours be completed in the area chosen.
 Students must consult with advisors from both the Department of Physics and the College of Education and Health Sciences.

 Environmental Science - Physics